 If you drive a company truck, the company is required to ensure the truck is properly maintained.
 However, employers often fail in this regard.
 All too often, we support long haul truckers involved in accidents or lawsuits that were no fault of their own, but rather, were the result of poorly maintained brakes, steering components, safety lights, as well as inadequately maintained equipment (door lift mechanisms, forklifts, dollies, etc.).

 Even if it is your stated responsibility to maintain your truck and/or equipment, you should be adequately educated and trained to do so.

-Often, automobile drivers do everything they can to blame truck drivers for an accident.
-Oftentimes, under-ride accidents – where a passenger vehicle becomes pinned underneath a larger semi-truck, 18-wheeler, or tractor-trailer – are the result of the automobile driver’s attempt to pass or change lanes without paying attention or taking the time to ensure there is a clear path to do so.
-These accidents are the most likely to be fatal, or to result in a personal injury caused not just to the auto driver and passengers, but to the truck driver as well.
+Automobile drivers regularly do everything they can to blame truck drivers for an accident.
+Under-ride accidents – where a passenger vehicle becomes pinned underneath a larger semi-truck, 18-wheeler or tractor-trailer – are often the result of the automobile driver’s attempt to pass or change lanes without paying attention or taking the time to ensure there is a clear path to do so.
+These accidents are most likely to be fatal, or to result in a personal injury caused not just to the auto driver and passengers, but to the truck driver as well.

 Improperly loaded trucks

 If your truck has been improperly loaded and/or secured, you are far more likely to be involved in a trucking accident.
 This could be the result of your company and fellow employees, and that includes cases where you loaded the truck against your better judgment in order to honor the demands placed on you by your employer’s pressure or unrealistic delivery schedules.